ND-CRC/ndgputests/README.md

 git clone https://github.com/khurtado/ndgputests
 cd ndgputests
 ```
-Then, follow one or both of the examples below.
+Then, follow one of the examples below.

 ### Tensorflow example